 What are some series you think ended in the best way?
 Or, eep, went on too long?
 Which ones do you wish, wish, wish the author would write just a little more of?

-She lives in Santa Fe, New Mexico, with two Maine coon cats, plentiful free-range lizards and a very handsome Doctor of Oriental Medicine.
+Jeffe Kennedy is a scientist and an award-winning author of fantasy, fantasy romance and erotic romance.
+Her works include non-fiction, poetry, short fiction, and novels.
+She lives in Santa Fe, NM, with two Maine coon cats, plentiful free-range lizards and a handsome Doctor of Oriental Medicine.

 Jeffe can be found online at her website: JeffeKennedy.com, every Sunday at the popular Word Whores blog, on Facebook, and pretty much constantly on Twitter @jeffekennedy.
 She is represented by Connor Goldsmith of Foreword Literary.